 Scrape it, shred it, fade it.
 With current trends, your casual denim better be ripped, or at least distressed.
 No matter which celeb you’re looking at – whether it’s Kanye, the newly married Justin Bieber, or even any EDM DJ – that ripped-across-the-knee look has turned into a standard, preferably with a shirttail tee, moto jacket, and high-end sneakers.
-And, while not everyone can afford a pair from Balmain or Yves Saint Laurent, you can still look like you forked over that cash with our tips on the best ripped jeans for men.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!